 Eat a well balanced diet adequate in calcium rich foods with a proper balance of protein and carbohydrates.

-And your diet must also contain enough healthy fats to help increase calcium absorption with the fat soluble vitamins A, D, and K2 which are in found in 100% grass fed dairy foods.
+Your diet must also contain enough healthy fats to help you increase calcium absorption with the fat soluble vitamins A, D, and K2 which are found in 100% grass fed dairy foods.

-Regular exercise will help to prevent calcium loss from your bones and will actually help to build stronger bones.
+Finally, regular exercise will help to prevent calcium loss from your bones and will actually help you to build stronger bones.